software-development-project-1/software-development-project-1.github.io/material/sprint-3-todo.md

 > Exercise 8
 >
-> Plan the tasks for the third user story, "{{site.sprint_3_user_story_4}}".
+> Plan the tasks for the fourth user story, "{{site.sprint_3_user_story_4}}".
 Read the Product Owner's Sprint Planning description regarding the user story again and split it into small coding tasks.
 Take a look at the exercise 18 for some implementation tips and to get an idea what the implementation could look like.
 >
 > Create an issue for each task.
 Add the "task" label and the user story's label for the issues.
 Add the issues to the Sprint 3 Backlog project.